- Freetown Police Lieutenant Alan Alves cited for purchasing a boat that had been the subject of Alves' police investigation that the boat was stolen.

 - Lynn City Councilor David Ellis fined $500 for coercing a business owner to remove campaign signs supporting Ellis' campaign opponent.

-- A Consultant to the City of Leominster was found to have violated G.L. c.
+- Michael W. C. Emerson, a Consultant to the City of Leominster violated G.L. c.
 268A, s.
 19 by participating in: 1) the hiring of UTS of Mass. as a contractor to do testing on the Project; 2) the review and/or approval of reports submitted to the City by UTS of Mass.; and 3) the review and/or approval of invoices for payment submitted by UTS of Mass. to the City.

 - Public Education Letter issued to a former member of the Board of Trustees, of the Marblehead Community Charter Public School, to resolve allegations that he violated the conflict of interest law by performing private construction-related work for the school while he was a member of the Board.